VladimirKheifets/Java-Script-library-CompactDOM/readme.md

 </html>
 ```

 - The parameter *Content* is *string*  - in this case, the method sets the content
    of the modal window and opens it.
 For example:
 *_.modal("Your message has been successfully sent")*

 - The parameter *Content* is number - in this case, the method closes the modal window.
    The parameter specifies the time in seconds after which the modal will be closed.
   To close the modal window, the *CloseM* function is defined in the method.
   This function can be called in any event handler method.
 If the function parameter is not defined in the
-  *click* method, then the <i>CloseM</i> function will be called by default.
+  *click* method, then the *CloseM* function will be called by default.
 For example:

-   *_.modal(0)* -  closing  immediately
+*_.modal(0)* -  сlosing  immediately

-   *_.modal(5)* - closing after 5 seconds
+*_.modal(5)* - сlosing after 5 seconds

 Example for *modal* method